EXPLAINER: How does an officer use a gun instead of a Taser?

-Gannon said that the officer’s immediate distress showed her use of the gun was unintentional.
+Gannon said the officer’s immediate distress showed her use of the gun was unintentional.

 “As you can hear, the officer, while struggling with Mr. Wright yells ‘Taser!
 Taser!’ several times.
 That is part of the officer’s training prior to deploying a Taser, which is a less lethal device,” Gannon said.
 “As I watch the video and listen to the officer’s commands, it is my belief that the officer had the intention to deploy their Taser, but instead shot Mr. Wright with a single bullet.”